axelerant/engg-handbook/content/docs/how-we-work/_index.md

 ## Documentation

 Documentation is highly underrated.
 It is probably the most underutilized, yet the most important factor of success.
 Think about any product or technology.
 The only thing that dictated its success long-term was its ease-of-use, and documentation is highly critical to achieve that.

+## Knowledge sharing

+As an engineer, we solve problems daily.
+It can be technical or non-technical.
+The solution can be from a reference or something you figured out.
+By sharing how you have solved the problem, you will be helping others who have the same problem.
+It can be in the form of a session or a blog.

 ## Local tools